Technigo/project-chatbot/README.md

 # Project Chatbot

-Our task was to create a chatbot using JavaScript.
+Our task was to create a chatbot using HTML, CSS and JavaScript.

 ## The problem